surge-synthesizer/surge/README.md

 git submodule update --init --recursive
 ```

-The [VST3SDK](https://github.com/steinbergmedia/vst3sdk) hosted by steinberg on github doesn't contain the VST2 SDK bits, so if you want to build the VST2 version you need to [download](https://www.steinberg.net/vst3sdk) that one manually and add those missing files, they have a script that copies the copying for you.
+The [VST3SDK](https://github.com/steinbergmedia/vst3sdk) hosted by Steinberg on github doesn't contain the VST2 SDK bits, so if you want to build the VST2 version you need to [download](https://www.steinberg.net/vst3sdk) that one manually and add those missing files, they have a script that copies the copying for you.

 ## Building - Windows